Gyeonmyo jaengju: Variation

-Gyeonmyo jaengju is composed of multiple parts including the part where the fisherman spares the carp’s life, the part where the old woman tricks the fisherman into losing his marble, and the part where the cat and the dog fight because of the marble.
-The cat and dog fight tends to be combined with different parts to create variations of this tale that largely fall under two types: one that combines the cat and dog fight with the part about the carp returning the favor, and the other that combines the cat and dog fight with the fisherman’s wife defeating a python (imugi).
-Variations of the second type feature a python filled with resentment toward the fisherman, which the fisherman’s wife wisely defeats.
+Gyeonmyo jaengju is composed of multiple parts including the part where the fisherman spares the carp's life, the part where the old woman tricks the fisherman into losing his marble, and the part where the cat and the dog fight because of the marble.
+The cat and dog fight tends to be combined with different parts to create variations of this tale that largely fall under two types: one that combines the cat and dog fight with the part about the carp returning the favor, and the other that combines the cat and dog fight with the fisherman's wife defeating a python (imugi).
+Variations of the second type feature a python filled with resentment toward the fisherman, which the fisherman's wife wisely defeats.
 Some variations skip much of the details related to how the fisherman obtains the marble.
 In other variations, the person who steals the marble is not an old woman from a nearby village, but a friend of the fisherman or a peddler.

 Features and Significance

 Gyeonmyo jaengju is the quintessential story of animals repaying the kindness of humans.
-The Dragon King’s son who shapeshifts into a carp repays the kindness shown by the fisherman.
+The Dragon King's son who shapeshifts into a carp repays the kindness shown by the fisherman.
 When the fisherman finds himself in a crisis, the cat and the dog set out to retrieve the treasure to show their appreciation to their master.
 Such developments hint at the moral that animals not only show gratitude toward good deeds humans do, but also help humans overcome the difficulties they encounter.

-Classification
+Analysis

+Tale type

 Gyeonmyo jaengju is a story passed down not only in Korea, but in other parts of the world including Asia, Europe, Africa, North America, and South America.
-The story corresponds to the type ATU 560, "The Magic Ring", in the international classification system.
+The story corresponds to tale type ATU 560, "The Magic Ring", in the international Aarne-Thompson-Uther Index.

+Parallels

 According to folklorist Wolfram Eberhard, variants of the tale type in China and other countries serve to explain the rivalry between cats and dogs.
+Similarly, according to Korean scholarship, the tale shows the beginning of the rivalry between the cat and the dog, after both animals retrieve a magical object for their owner.